The fluid therapy indication determines the fluid choice, the amount of liquid to be infused, and the infusion rate.

 In the case of severe bleeding, the use of blood products should be considered.

-When patients have problems eating or digesting food, it is sometimes necessary to provide nutrition with artificial foods, which are specially formulated to provide the proper balance of fats, proteins, sugars, vitamins, and minerals.
+When patients have problems eating or digesting food, it is sometimes necessary to provide nutrition with artificial foods specially formulated to provide the proper balance of fats, proteins, sugars, vitamins, and minerals.

-These artificial preparations can be administered into the intestine to be absorbed in the usual way, which is known as enteral nutrition.
+These artificial preparations can be administered into the intestine to be absorbed in the usual way, known as enteral nutrition.

 Alternatively, they can be delivered into the bloodstream through a drip to bypass the gut, known as parenteral nutrition.